 LEGAL ANALYSIS

-Understanding the legal landscape during the COVID-19 pandemic
+Understanding the legal landscape during infectious respiratory disease outbreaks.

-Our legal team is analyzing how agricultural worker protection laws, policies, and guidances implemented throughout the COVID-19 pandemic affected the respiratory health of farmworkers.
+Our legal team is analyzing how agricultural worker protection laws, policies, and guidance implemented during periods of infectious respiratory disease outbreaks affected the respiratory health of farmworkers.

-Essential farmworkers experienced varying levels of health protection during the COVID-19 pandemic
+Essential farmworkers experienced varying levels of health protection during infectious respiratory disease outbreaks.

-Farmworkers played a pivotal role throughout the COVID-19 pandemic.
+Farmworkers played a pivotal role throughout infectious respiratory disease outbreaks.
 Their work secured the nation's food supply, sustained farm operations, and boosted the U.S. economy.

-Advocates, prompted by early COVID-19 outbreaks among farmworkers, pushed for government action to protect their health.
+Advocates have pushed for government action to protect farmworker health.
 To date, there are no federally mandated health standards for farmworkers in their workplaces, employer-provided housing, or transportation between the two locations to help prevent the spread of respiratory viruses.

-Efforts to evaluate the effects of employer and government action, or inaction, aimed at reducing the spread of COVID-19 have been limited until now.
+Efforts to evaluate the effects of employer and government action, or inaction, aimed at reducing the spread of infectious respiratory diseases have been limited until now.

 Did you know farmworkers are often exempt from labor laws?